 National Weather Service Green Bay WI

-River levels are currently below bank full but still running above
+River levels are currently below bank full, but still running

-normal.
-If the widespread heavy rainfall verifies, river stage
+slightly above normal.
+If the widespread heavy rainfall develops,

-heights and flows will be on the increase by early in the new work
+river stage heights and flows will be on the increase for the

 Close this window

 The National Weather Service prepares its forecasts and other services in

 collaboration with agencies like the US Geological Survey, US Bureau

 of Reclamation, US Army Corps of Engineers, Natural Resource